opportunity-hack/Hackathon-Runbook/pre-work.md

 Additionally, if you want to maximally incentivize college students, you want people hacking at times that make it so that you (and your sponsorship partners) can offer jobs/internships in the next six to nine months.

-# How (aka volunteers and mentors)
+## How (aka volunteers and mentors)
 Mentors and volunteers are the reason for the success of this hackathon.
 We simply would not be able to handle a large amount of hackers alone.
-Volunteers will help aide the process of the event and mentors will aide in supporting the hackers.
+Volunteers will help aid the process of the event and mentors will aid in supporting the hackers.